boydnorwood/tannerlinsley.com/pages/blog/from-static-site-generation-to-serverless-prerendering.md

 - Nozzle - My awesome startup that I call home.
 - Every site that [has used React Static](https://github.com/nozzle/react-static/tree/master/#sites-built-with-react-static).
 You made my day, over and over again.
 - Every [contributor that graciously donated their time to help me](https://github.com/nozzle/react-static/graphs/contributors).
-You will be blessed for your time, I guaranty it!
+You will be blessed for your time, I guarantee it!

 **Thank you all so much!**